bvdcode/mattermost-real-retention/README.md

    - Does a record exist in the `fileinfo` table
    - Is the file linked to an active post (not deleted)
    - Is the file itself marked as deleted
-4. **Safe deletion**: Orphaned files are removed from both filesystem and database
+4. **Safe deletion**: Orphaned files are removed from both filesystem and database.
+The service deletes:
+   - Physical files from the filesystem (`/mattermost/data/`)
+   - Corresponding records from the `fileinfo` table in the database

 ### File Types for Deletion